 Which channels work best?
 How much do they cost?
 How can they be integrated into your and your customers’ routines?

 A Peter Thiel might say if you don’t have a distribution you don’t have a product.
-As engineers are running many successful tech companies, it’s easy to get deluded by the fact that engineering alone can generate a successful business model.
+As engineers are running many successful tech companies, it’s easy to get deluded by the fact that engineering alone can generate a successful .
 This is false!

 The business world is a competitive environment.
-It doesn’t matter if you’re technically skilled if you don’t have the guts to take action in critical moments yourmight well sink with your technical skills.
+It doesn’t matter if you’re technically skilled if you don’t have the guts to take action in critical moments your business might well sink with your technical skills.

-If you take Bring and Page, Google’s founders, they are engineers, but they are businessmen.
+If you take Bring and Page,‘s founders, they are engineers, but they are businessmen.

-When Google paid $300 million for keeping its search engine as default choice within Mozilla, when Microsoft was about to steal it, it was an aggressive move to keep one of the most important distribution channels (at the time).
+When $300 million for keeping its search engine as default choice within Mozilla, when Microsoft was about to steal it, it was an aggressive move to keep one of the most important distribution channels (at the time).paid

-In fact, Microsoft was trying to have Bing featured as default choice of Mozilla.
-When Google’s founders understood what was happening, they didn’t stop thinking for a second.
+Microsoft was trying to have Bing featured as the default choice of Mozilla.
+When founders understood what was happening, they didn’t stop thinking for a second.
 They didn’t build algorithms to make that decision.
 They acted out of their guts feelings.

 If I had to name what’s the most important asset of any company, the distribution would come first.
-Finding the distribution channels that best fit yourisn’t a natural process.
-Traditional channels are word of mouth, paid marketing and media coverage.
+Finding the distribution channels that best fit your business isn’t a natural process.
+Traditional channels are word of mouth, paid marketing, and media coverage.

-In the digitalworld instead, there are channels like SEO, social media and marketing.
+In the digital business world instead, there are channels like SEO, social media, and content marketing.
 I know you might look at them as marketing tactics and they are.
 However, those are meant to build distribution channels.

-For instance,can be used as a way to connect with key players in your industry that you’d want to have as partners.
-Google can also act as a “distributor” as with a proper SEO strategy can bring a continuous stream of qualified traffic to enhance your and so on.
+For instance, content can be used as a way to connect with key players in your industry that you’d want to have as business partners. strategy can bring a continuous stream of qualified traffic to enhance your business and so on.can also act as a “distributor” as with a proper SEO

 Gabriel Weinberg, the author of “Traction” and founder of DuckDuckGo, a search engine that doesn’t track you, has identified 19 channels you can tap into to grow your business.